imagej/imagej-plugins-search-biii/README.md

 ## Using BIII search

-Enter a search-term within the
+Enter a search-term within the search field of the Fiji main window and activate the `BioImage Informatics Index` checkbox.

 ![img.png](docs/screenshot.png)